yazz/VisualJS/README.md

 All features
 ------------

-- hard dependency on Neo4j now
+- Hard dependency on Neo4j now
 - Clojurescript Om by David Nolen
 - Records all web sessions for playback to understand customer behaviour (using Neo4j)
 - AB testing built in